lechibang-1512/mycelium/use_cases.md

 ### What is Mycelium?

 **Mycelium** is a secure, web-based inventory management system designed for small-to-medium businesses managing complex warehouse operations.
-The system is built as a **software application** using Node.js, Express, and MySQL, providing a comprehensive solution for inventory tracking, warehouse management, and business analytics.
+The system is built as a **software application** using N[...]

 ### Core Features